What is oak firewood like?

 Various Oak species can produce nearly 24.0 – 25.7 million BTUs per cord.

-BTU or British Thermal Unit is the amount of energy needed to heat a pound of water by one degree Fahrenheit.
+BTU, or British Thermal Unit, is the energy needed to heat a pound of water by one degree Fahrenheit.

 One cord of firewood equals 128 cubic feet, which means firewood stacked 8 feet long and 4 feet high.